isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-cats/index.md

 Maybe you know that borax (sodium borate) is as a cleaner and antiseptic.
 Also, it's used in toothpastes, water softener, pesticide, and mouthwashes.

 Well, recently, we discussed how borax can be used as a flea killer around the house.
-But how safe is it around [dogs](https://pestpolicy.com/is-borax-safe-for-dogs/) and cats. **Is borax safe for cats? ** **Yes and No.
+But how safe is it around [dogs](https://pestpolicy.com/is-borax-safe-for-dogs/)and cats. **Is borax safe for cats? ** **Yes and No.

 ** **Cats, and kittens are more sensitive to the toxicity of borax than humans are - and if your cat ingests a large amount (5 grams and above), it damages their internal organs and skin which can cause poisoning, breathlessness, allergies, and death.

 ** - **Moreover, inhaling sodium borate powder can inflame or irritate the respiratory system's mucous membrane. ** - **Normally, dogs and cats do not lick sodium borate.
 But if they have it on their paws, they may lick it. **

-- [Borax](https://pestpolicy.com/borax-flea-killer/) and boric acid are considered safer pesticides in comparison to other chemicals in killing fleas, ants, roaches, and fleas. - The 20 Mule-Team Borax is one of the borax-based cleaning products.
+- [Borax](https://pestpolicy.com/borax-flea-killer/)and boric acid are considered safer pesticides in comparison to other chemicals in killing fleas, ants, roaches, and fleas. - The 20 Mule-Team Borax is one of the borax-based cleaning products.
 However, borax is safe for cats if ingested in small and EPA-approved amounts.

 ##  Is Borax Safe for Cats?
 Borax for Fleas